| Title: | Models of Decision Confidence and Measures of Metacognition |

 |

-object with empirically observed distribution of responses and confidence ratings
+a ggplot object with empirically observed distribution of responses and confidence ratings

 as bars on the x-axis as a function of discriminability (in the rows) and stimulus